Southwest Flight Check-in stress you out?

-Shhh… A “Secret” Tip for Automatic Check in
+Shhh… A “Secret” Tip for Automatic Southwest Flight Check-in

 While I have not personally tried this, someone has developed an “extension” you can add to most web browsers that is supposed to automatically check you in exactly 24 hours ahead of your flight.
 Several of my readers have said it works for them!

 I explain how to use this clever trick here.
 Let me know in the comments if it works for you!